Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Interpolatory model reduction of pHDAE s

 In the setting of \textsf{pHDAE}s two fundamental issues arise: First, the reduced quantities in \eqref{pgred} are no longer guaranteed to have the \textsf{pH} structure.
 This is easiest to see in the reduced quantity $\cbAr = \bZ^T \cbA \bV = \bZ^T \bJ \bV - \bZ^T \bR \bV$.
 If we decompose $\cbAr$ into its symmetric and skew-symmetric parts, we can no longer guarantee that the symmetric part is positive semi-definite.
 This could be resolved by using a Galerkin projection, i.e., with $\bZ = \bV$.
 In this case one only satisfies the interpolation conditions associated with right interpolation data.
 However, this does not resolve the second issue since in the generic case when $r < \rank(\bE)$, the reduced quantity $\Er$ is expected to be a nonsingular matrix; thus the reduced system will be an \textsf{ODE}.
 This means that the polynomial parts of $\bH(s)$ and $\Hr(s)$ do not match, leading to unbounded errors.

 Structure-preservation interpolatory reduction of \textsf{pH} systems in the most general setting of tangential interpolation has been studied in \cite{GugPBS12,GugPBS09}.
 However, this work focused on the \textsf{ODE} case.
 On the other hand, \cite{GugSW13} developed the tangential interpolation framework for reducing \emph{unstructured} \textsf{DAE}s with guaranteed polynomial matching.
 Only recently in \cite{EggKLMM18,HauMM19_ppt}, the combined problem has been investigated.
-Our goal in the rest of the paper is to develop a complete treatment of structure-preserving interpolatory model reduction problem for index-$1$ and index-$2$ \textsf{pHDAE}s in the general setting of tangential interpolation.
+We now develop a treatment of structure-preserving interpolatory model reduction problem for index-$1$ and index-$2$ \textsf{pHDAE}s in the general setting of tangential interpolation.